jeroenmaes/jeroenmaes.github.io/content/posts/2025/03/my-homeassistant-setup/index.md

 - Implement GEO restrictions in Cloudflare for your Tunnel
 - Enable Two-Factor Auth for HomeAssitant login
 - Configure automated backups for HomeAssistant and the Omada Controller
-- Store your backups on a different location and not the storage of you HomeAssistant server itself
+- Store your backups on a different location and not the storage of you HomeAssistant server itself (Use for instance the OneDrive Integration)
-- Use a "Touchscreen profile" with a fixed password in Niko Home Control so you don't need to update the token every year

 ---